ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d1 - g - mini-project 3 .md

     - if there's a group of 3, share with them the planning to rotate roles.
     - see "TEACHER | Week 7 README"

-    LT: consider the option of doing it in pairs.
+    @LT: consider the option of doing it in pairs
+        - do a quick intro (expected in groups of 4, research + dev team)
+        - ask if anyone wants to do it in pairs instead.
 -->